Florida Whistleblower Attorneys

 The term “whistleblower” often describes an employee who reports violations of the law by his or her employer.
 Laws on the federal and state level have been created to protect employees from retaliation or harassment by employers.
 These laws also protect employees from being unfairly terminated from their position or being forced to quit through constructive discharge.
 Constructive discharge is the act of an employer to make working conditions intolerable to the point where an employee is forced to quit his or her job.
+Contact our Florida whistleblower attorneys for more information.

 State and Federal Protection for Whistleblowers